Skip to main content

 “I can’t say much now.
 I need the injection and pills Marzi went to get.”
 Swadhin cleared his throat.
 “And then we can only hope.”
 And pray.

 “Can I see him?”
 The woman asked again.
-This time her tone made Swadhin observant.
+This time, her tone made Swadhin observant.
 She stood out from the others.
 It was as though her bond with his brother was deep-rooted and different.
 He eyed the beaded garland on her neck.
 The widows around them wore those.
 He nodded silently as she almost pushed past him into the room.
 Swadhin peeped in to hear her sob and murmur “I am sorry, I am so sorry… Please get better.
 Please… please … don’t leave me.”
-She hid her face in her hand as she sobbed.
+She hid her face in her hands as she sobbed.
 Mohini stood by Swadhin as the others dispersed, discussing what kind of infection Sharat had caught and from where.

 “Who is she?”
 Swadhin managed to ask Mohini.
 Mohini smiled sheepishly.